 - ENTERPRISE EDITION Validation Authority Peer Publishers, given that the role has access to

 The following covers the built-in publishers.

 To achieve robust publishing there is a publisher queue.
 When a publisher fails the published data is stored in a separate table in the database, the PublisherQueueData.
 This queue can then be processed by a service, see Publisher Queue Process Service.

 Publishers can also be configured not to publish directly at all, but to store everything in the queue, which is later processed.
 The benefit of this approach is that publishing is instant.
 When issuing certificates the CA does not have to wait for all publishers to finish.
 If there are many publishers, this might delay the issuing process slightly.

-With the setting Safe direct publishing enabled the behavior is similar to direct publishing.
+With the setting Safe direct publishing enabled, the behavior is similar to direct publishing.
 However, the entry will be stored to the queue before publishing, until the enrollment transaction has been verified as successful.
 This ensures data integrity between local and target machines in the event of a transaction rollback or other unexpected interruptions.
 Compared to plain direct publishing, this comes with a slight cost in enrollment performance.
 Safe direct publishing works only with one or more of the selected queues Use queue for CRLs, Use queue for certificates, and Use queue for OCSP responses.

 No direct publishing, only use queue

 When enabled, the publisher does not try to publish directly but instead pushes the update to the queue for later processing by a Publish Queue Process Service.
 Since the Publish Queue Process Service does not need to run on the same node(s) that are taking external traffic, this enables you to offload the publishing work to other nodes (at the cost of delayed publishing).